-As of December 31, 2012, our Board of Directors was comprised of seven persons, three of whom qualify as "independent" under the NYSE's corporate governance standards.
+As of December 31, 2012, our Board of Directors was comprised of six persons, four of whom qualified as "independent" under the NYSE's corporate governance standards.
 We have determined that Messrs.
-Harkey, Ramsey and Turner are all "independent" under the NYSE's corporate governance standards.
+Byrne, Collins, Glaske, and Grimm all meet the NYSE's independence requirements.

 As a limited partnership, we are not required by the rules of the NYSE to seek unitholder approval for the election of any of our directors.
-We believe that the members of our General Partner have appointed as directors individuals with experience, skills and qualifications relevant to the business of the Parent Company, such as experience in energy or related industries or with financial markets, expertise in natural gas operations or finance, and a history of service in senior leadership positions.
-We do not have a formal process for identifying director nominees, nor do we have a formal policy regarding consideration of diversity in identifying director nominees, but we believe that the members of our General Partner have endeavored to assemble a group of individuals with the qualities and attributes required to provide effective oversight of the Parent Company.
+We believe that ETE has appointed as directors individuals with experience, skills and qualifications relevant to the business of the Partnership, such as experience in energy or related industries or with financial markets, expertise in natural gas operations or finance, and a history of service in senior leadership positions.
+We do not have a formal process for identifying director nominees, nor do we have a formal policy regarding consideration of diversity in identifying director nominees, but we believe ETE has endeavored to assemble a group of individuals with the qualities and attributes required to provide effective oversight of the Partnership.